dlanileonardo/dotfiles/README.md

 $ cd ~/.dotfiles
 $ ./install.sh
 ```

-* This script will override all files conflicted.
+> This script will override all files conflicted.

+> oh-my-zsh will be installed.